rolaveric/karma-systemjs/README.md

 You can add patterns for these files to `systemjs.includeFiles`.
 Any patterns in this array will be kept at the start of the `files` list (ie. Before SystemJS and everything else) as is.

+# My imports aren't getting loaded in sequence!

+The initial modules are loaded using `Promise.all([System.import(), ...])`, which means it's possible for one module to be imported and run before a previous module was run.
+This can cause problems if you depend upon this ordering for global modules. eg. `angular` must be loaded before `angular-mocks`.

+I recommend only importing test suites, not libraries.
+Libraries should be imported inside your test suites using `import` or `require()` statements that would maintain the sequence.
+Otherwise you can use `systemjs.includeFiles` in your Karma config to include globals before any of your tests run.

+Alternatively you can set `systemjs.strictImportSequence` to true, which will chain the `System.import()` promises together to preserve their sequence.

 # Examples